top of page

 About Me

 As Co-Founder and Research Lead at SpendMatch, she leads user-centered program and product evaluation in the FinTech-EdTech space to improve access to scholarships, grants, and loans for underrepresented students in the U.S and beyond.
-Much of her applied work centers on ongoing engagement with diaspora and education-focused communities, enriching her comparative perspective on India’s global linkages.

 Education